Isle of Wight: Identity

 In January 2009, the first general flag for the county was accepted by the Flag Institute.

 Island residents are sometimes referred to as "Vectensians", "Vectians" or, if born on the island, "caulkheads".
 One theory is that this last comes from the once prevalent local industry of caulking or sealing wooden boats; the term became attached to islanders either because they were so employed, or as a derisory term for perceived unintelligent labourers from elsewhere.
 The term "overner" is used for island residents originating from the mainland (an abbreviated form of "overlander", which is an archaic term for "outsider" still found in parts of Australia).

 Residents refer to the island as "The Island", as did Jane Austen in Mansfield Park, and sometimes to the UK mainland as "North Island".

 To promote the island's identity and culture, the High Sheriff, Robin Courage, founded an Isle of Wight Day; the first was held on 24 September 2016.

 Sport

 Sport plays a key part in the culture of the Isle of Wight.
 Sports include golf, marathon, cycling and sailing.

 The motorcycle speedway team Isle of Wight Warriors compete at the Smallbrook Stadium.

 Until their folding in 2016, the ice hockey team Isle of Wight Raiders played at the Ryde Arena.
 They had a feeder team Vectis Tigers which in turn had a youth feeder team Isle of Wight Wildcats.

 In football, the now-disbanded Ryde Sports F.C., founded in 1888, was one of the eight founder members of the Hampshire League in 1896.
 Currently there are several non-league clubs, the most notable of which are Brading Town, Cowes Sports, East Cowes Vics and Newport IOW.
 There is also an Isle of Wight Saturday Football League which feeds into the Hampshire League with two divisions and two reserve team leagues.

+The island competes in the Island Games, a collection of sports which are hosted and played by small, usually European islands.
+The Isle of Wight have competed in all editions of the tournament, winning 203 gold medals, 208 silver medals and 220 bronze medals totalling to 631 medals.